pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 1. Upload `pardot-for-wordpress/trunk` to your `/wp-content/plugins/` directory or go to Plugins > Add New in your WordPress Admin area and search for Pardot.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Pardot Settings and authenticate with either Pardot or Salesforce SSO (see FAQ on how to create a connected app for Salesforce SSO).
+3. Go to Settings > Pardot Settings and authenticate with either Pardot or Salesforce SSO.
 4. Select your campaign (for tracking code usage).

-== Frequently Asked Questions ==

 = Authenticating with Salesforce SSO =
 In order to use Salesforce SSO authentication, you **must** create a connected appliation for the plugin in your Salesforce org.